 When it comes to statement distribution and information management, Title II of HIPAA is overwhelmingly the most relevant part of the bill.
 Some of the key rules found in this section include:

-• Privacy Rules: throughout this section of the bill, the information that can (and cannot) be distributed by healthcare providers is clearly defined.
-In practice, PHI has had a rather broad interpretation — most personal health and financial information is considered to be private information (with some exceptions).
-Not only does intentionally distributing this information result in a fine, but even accidentally allowing this information to get into the wrong hands can also result in a fine.
+- Privacy Rules: Throughout this section of the bill, the information that can (and cannot) be distributed by healthcare providers is clearly defined.
+In practice, PHI has had a rather broad interpretation—most personal health and financial information is considered to be private information (with some exceptions).
+Not only does intentionally distributing this information result in a fine but even accidentally allowing this information to get into the wrong hands can also result in a fine.

 Why Is It Important for Businesses To Have Secure Patient Statement Printing Practices?

-Currently, the Department of Health and Human Services, which is in charge of implementing HIPAA—has identified five categories of rule violations that are frequently violated.
+Currently, the Department of Health and Human Services, which is in charge of implementing HIPAA — has identified five categories of rule violations that are frequently violated.
 These five categories (sorted by most frequent to least frequent) are:

-• Misuse and disclosure of PHI.
+- Misuse and disclosure of PHI.

-• No protection in place of health information.
+- No protection in place of health information.

-• Patient unable to access their health information.
+- Patients are unable to access their health information.

-• Using or disclosing more than the minimum necessary protected health information.
+- Using or disclosing more than the minimum necessary protected health information.

-• No safeguards for electronically protected health information.
+- No safeguards for electronically protected health information.

 How Can My Business Maintain HIPAA Compliance?